-Move that switch with the $\{$ and $\}$ keys (use the Alt Gr key on Azerty keyboards).
+You can move the switch with the { and } keys (use the Alt Gr key on Azerty keyboards).

-You probably know the fuel inside a car engine is ignited by electric sparks.
-A car engine contains an electric magneto to create the electricity for the sparks.
-An airplane engine contains two such magnetos: the "left" one and the "right" one (redundancy...).
-When you put the magneto switch on OFF, both magnetos are switched off.
-Hence the engine can't run.
-(Putting the magneto switch on OFF is a way to shut the engine down.
-Yet you shouldn't use it because it causes residues to deposit inside the cylinders.)
-When you put the magneto switch on L you are using the left magneto.
+You are probably aware that the fuel inside a car engine is ignited by electric sparks.
+Modern car engines use electronic ignition.
+An airplane engine uses a more old-fashioned (but more reliable) magneto ignition instead.
+For redundancy, it contains two such magnetos: the "left" one and the "right" one.
+When you cahnge the magneto switch on OFF, both magnetos are switched off and the engine will not run.
+With the magneto switch on L you are using the left magneto.
 On R you are using the right magneto.
 On BOTH you use both.
-In flight you have to be on BOTH.
+In flight you will use BOTH.